JordanEmme/blog/content/posts/writing-a-chip8-emulator/index.md

 * A 16 digits keypad.

 That is all the "hardware" that we have to emulate.
-This can be done in a very straightforward many, as this post will, hopefully, illustrate.
+This can be done in a very straightforward way, as this post will, hopefully, illustrate.

 ---
 {data-content = "Font"}